nunomaduro/nunomaduro.com/content/socials.md

 ---
-title: Nuno Maduro — Newsletter
+title: Nuno Maduro — Socials
 description: Welcome to my socials page!
 This is the place where you can find all of my social media links and connect with me online.
 ---